GunnerLab/mcce4_tutorial/docs/tests/ex3.md

 permalink: /docs/tests/ex3/
 ---

-# Exercise #3: Eₘ Calculation (redox titration over a defined Eₘ range)
+# Exercise #3: Eₘ Calculation (redox titration over a defined Eₕ range)

 In this exercise, we will run our first real protien file using **MCCE4-Alpha**!